1Byte-Software/jfw-community/README.md

 ---

-Thank you for being part of the JFramework community! 🚀
+Thank you for being part of the Jframework community! 🚀